firstcode6/RunGroupWebApp/readme.md

 ## IP Geo Location
 IPinfo (https://ipinfo.io/) is an industry-leading IP data provider that offers IP geolocation, ASN, IP to company, VPN detection, IP ranges, hosted domains, and other data types.
 IPinfo provides a free token for getting location based on IP.
 The settings are set in `RunGroupWebApp\Controllers\HomeController.cs` and `RunGroupWebApp\Helpers\IPInfo.cs`.
+Based on user's IP the app knows user's city and searchs the clubs with this city.
+In case if there are clubs the user will be able to see them.

 ## The hierarchy of htmls
 ![The hierarchy of htmls](Description/hierarchy_html.png)